learnenough/rails_tutorial_sample_app_7th_ed/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial sample application 7th ed

 This is the sample application for the
 [*Ruby on Rails Tutorial: